Wacken Open Air: Peak years

 As is common with festivals of this size, Wacken Open Air received criticism for its hygienic conditions, prices, security personnel, as well as for the overcrowding and commercial orientation of the event.
 These points of criticism were addressed by making further substantial investments in the festival's fixed and mobile infrastructure.
 In 2008, the organisers also contributed 1,000,000 Euros to the expansion of Wacken's local outdoor swimming pool in order to make the festival even more attractive to the residents and visitors of the town.

 Since 2006, the festival has been running an online radio station called Wacken Radio, which broadcasts Metal music around the clock.
 It is being produced in cooperation with RauteMusik as of February 2014.

+The event sold out ten times in a row between 2006 and 2015.
 For the 23rd edition of Wacken Open Air, the sale of an "X-Mas Package" started on Monday, 8 August 2011, shortly after the end of that year's festival, and was sold out within 45 minutes.
-The event sold out ten times in a row between 2006 and 2015.
 Tickets for Wacken Open Air 2015 sold out after just 12 hours on 4 August 2014 – just a few hours after the end of W:O:A 2014.
 The X-Mas Tickets for W:O:A 2016, which cost 10 Euros less and whose buyers were entitled to a free T-shirt, were completely sold out only 20 minutes after the start of pre-sales.
-Booking office Metaltix’ servers were highly busy.
+Booking office Metaltix' servers were highly busy.
 In the minutes before the start of the pre-sale, the pages were no longer accessible; after that, data traffic had to be limited by wait lists.